stanislav-kr/Detection_spot_position_with_Logistic_regression/README.md

-# Detection_spot_position_with_Logistic_regression
-This project is based on determining the position of the Spot robot by Boston Dynamics using a logistic regression model.
-(For real-world problems, this is a rather primitive solution, but it serves well for educational purposes)
+# 🤖 Detection of Spot Robot Position using Logistic Regression

+This project focuses on predicting the **position of Boston Dynamics' Spot robot** using **logistic regression** and pressure sensor data.

+---

+## 📂 Project Structure